Durban-Designer/Proxy-Logger/readme.md

   - note if you don't specify location it will default to ./logs

-  - WARNING if you don't call ProxyWrapper.init() the exit listener wont trigger and logs wont write!
+  - WARNING if you don't call ProxyLogger.init() the exit listener wont trigger and logs wont write!

 ### Wrapping a utility class

 ##### TestClass.js

 ```
-const ProxyWrapper = require('proxy-wrapper');
+const ProxyLogger = require('proxy-logger');

 class TestClass {
   constructor () {